evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Interior

-The BYD Tang EV600 boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas in place of hard plastic.
+The BYD Tang EV600 boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas instead of hard plastic.
 It also includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.

 ### Seats